Human resources managers often coordinate the work of a team of specialists.

 The following are examples of types of human resources managers:

 Labor relations directors, also called employee relations managers, oversee employment policies in union and nonunion settings.
-They draw up, negotiate, and administer labor contracts that cover issues such as grievances, wages, benefits, and union and management practices.
+They negotiate, draft, and administer labor contracts that cover issues such as wages, benefits, and union and management practices.
 They also handle labor complaints between employees and management, and they coordinate grievance procedures.

-Payroll managers supervise the operations of an organization’s payroll department.
+Payroll managers supervise an organization’s payroll department.
 They ensure that all aspects of payroll are processed correctly and on time.
-They administer payroll procedures, prepare reports for the accounting department, and resolve any payroll problems or discrepancies.
+They administer payroll procedures, prepare reports for the accounting department, and resolve payroll problems.

 Recruiting managers, sometimes called staffing managers, oversee the recruiting and hiring responsibilities of the human resources department.
-They often supervise a team of recruiters, and some take on recruiting duties when they try to fill high-level positions.
-They must develop a recruiting strategy that helps them meet the staffing needs of their organization and compete effectively for the best employees.
+They often supervise a team of recruiters, and some take on recruiting duties for filling high-level positions.
+They must develop a recruiting strategy that helps them meet the staffing needs of their organization and compete effectively to attract the best employees.